 Along the Wild Atlantic Way, The Burren of southwest Ireland, in County Clare, is a vast landscape of immense beauty.
 The Burren National park’s cracked glacial landscape of limestone, is home to a most diverse fauna & flora, making this unusual habitat a true geological treasure.

 Adventure one of the many hiking or walking trails through this living museum, introduce yourself to the wildlife of Dromore Wood Nature Reserve, take in the breathtaking majesty of the Cliffs of Moher, or revel at the surf at Doolin.
-And when the day is done, try some of the areas award winning food or join in famed traditional Irish folk music. ‘it is here in Ireland that the tradition has evolved most articulately, thrived most strongly and survived most courageously’ http://www.discoverdublin.ie/
+And when the day is done, try some of the areas award-winning food or join in famed traditional Irish folk music. ‘it is here in Ireland that the tradition has evolved most articulately, thrived most strongly and survived most courageously’ http://www.discoverdublin.ie/

 Destination #4: Boyne Valley

-The Boyne Valley is located in county Meath, just 45km northwest of Dublin.
+The Boyne Valley is located in County Meath, just 45km northwest of Dublin.
 The Brú na Bóinne ‘bend of the Boyne’ Complex is home to some of the finest prehistoric passage tombs in the world The sites of Newgrange, Knowth & Dowth are collectively listed as a UNESCO World Heritage site.

 The river Boyne’s valley is dotted with prehistoric relics, monastic sites, high crosses and many more passage tombs, the historical blood-stained fields of the battle of the Boyne give way to the now tranquil The Hill of Tara – the seat of the high kings of Ireland.

-Celtic revival jewelry such as the Tara Brooch were based on pieces of early medieval craft found in the area and preserve a tangible connection between their owner and the land they once called home.
+Celtic revival jewelry such as the Tara Brooch was based on pieces of early medieval craft found in the area and preserve a tangible connection between their owner and the land they once called home.

-Taking us into the 21st century, the natural Amphitheatre at Slane Castle has been transformed into a world renowned concert venue, hosting some of the biggest names in modern music history including David Bowie, U2, Bob Dylan and Queen.
+Taking us into the 21st century, the natural Amphitheatre at Slane Castle has been transformed into a world-renowned concert venue, hosting some of the biggest names in modern music history including David Bowie, U2, Bob Dylan and Queen.